 - Alternative Service.
 If a constable or a private process server has attempted to serve your spouse but your spouse has avoided service (it is a crime to knowingly avoid service of process), your attorney can arrange for service by publication or other "alternative" means.
 This will involve letting a constable or private process server make several attempts, cost of publishing the petition, and cost of drafting and presenting a motion and order to the court requesting that the alternative service be approved by the court.

 Once your spouse has been served, the lawsuit has two sides (yours and your spouse's) and the court can proceed with your divorce.

-Although the court's standing orders, if any, (discussed above) provide a good set of rules for how the parties are to behave during the pendancy of the lawsuit, sometimes other orders are necessary.
-For example, if you have children, someone needs to live in the house with them and the other parent probably needs to move out.
-One parent needs to pay child support and medical support.
+Although the court's standing orders, if any, (provide a good set of rules for how the parties are to behave during the pendency of the lawsuit, sometimes other orders are necessary.
+For example, if you have children, someone needs to live in the house with them and the other parent may need to move out.
+One parent may need to pay child support and medical support.

 Whether or not you have children, you may also need provisions providing for temporary spousal support, temporary use and possession of a business or motor vehicle, or protection of certain assets.

 If any of those apply, your attorney will ask the court to make temporary orders.
 The request for temporary orders is usually done as part of the original petition for divorce, but it does not have to be.